 - Mixed anxiety & depression is the most common mental disorder in Britain, with 7.8% of people meeting the criteria for diagnosis.
 (1)

-- There are over 900,000 people living with dementia in the UK and this is set to rise to over one million by 2025.
+- There are over 900,000 people living with dementia in the UK and this is set to rise to 1.4 million by 2040.
 (3)

 Young people